mmb-irb/MDDB-docker/readme/config.md

   minio_network:
     external: true   # Use an external network
   web_network:
-    name: web_network
-    driver: overlay   # Use an overlay network
+    external: true   # Use an external network
 ```